zimolzak/psci-resource-proposal/README.md

 # (1) Why this guide?

 For clinicians:
 : To identify patients at risk for diagnostic safety events.
-Prove that this is currently not possible.
+This should focus on a form of safety event detection that is currently not possible.

-FIXME

 For quality, safety, and administrative personnel:
 : To identify patients at risk for diagnostic safety events, at the